brikis98/yevgeniy-brikman-homepage/_posts/2022-07-18-empowered.md

 One way to do this is to:

-1. Systematically identify the specific skills needed for each role on a team (the _skills taxonomy_).
+1. **Skills taxonomy:** Systematically identify the specific skills needed for each role on a team.
-2. Do a _gap analysis_ where the manager determines the _expectation_ for each skill on a 10-point scale and the employee's current _capability_ rating for each skill.
+2. **Do a gap analysis:** The manager determines the _expectation_ for each skill on a 10-point scale and the employee's current _capability_ rating for each skill.
 The manager should always set the expectation—this is often tied to the person's current "level" in the company, their role, and the team's needs—and the manager and employee should jointly assess the employee's current capability: e.g., the manager provides their assessment, the employee provides a self-assessment, and then you discuss any discrepancies.
 For example, the manager might expect their senior engineer to be at 9/10 on a system design skill, but you both discuss it, and realize that the engineer is currently a 6/10.
-3. You then create a _coaching plan_ to help the employee improve on any skills where they are below expectations.
+3. **Create a coaching plan:** Help the employee improve on any skills where they are below expectations.
 Typically, you'll want to focus the plan on the top-three areas where there are gaps, rather than trying to take on everything at once.
 The plan can include coaching from the manager, coaching or mentoring from other co-workers, classes, books, and so on.
-4. Meet with the employee at least weekly in 1:1s, and, amongst other things, see how they are doing against the coaching plan.
+4. **Meet with the employee at least weekly in 1:1s:** Amongst other things, see how they are doing against the coaching plan.
 Repeat the self-assessment from time to time, and as the employee improves, you may want to update their level (i.e., give them a promotion), the expectations, and the coaching plan.

 "Every member of a product team deserves to have someone who is committed to helping them get better at their craft."